WSTG - Latest

 Here are the steps for executing this test:

-- Reach the login page of the website.
+- Reach the login page of the site.

 - Save a snapshot of the cookie jar before logging in, excluding cookies which contain the